Princesseuh/princesseuh.dev/wiki/websitestatus.md

 ### Technology

 - Right now this website uses Eleventy with Nunjucks for the templates and Tailwind for the CSS.
-In the future, I would love to instead move to using Vue 3 for the templates, however `eleventy-plugin-vue` does not [currently support using Vue files as templates](https://github.com/11ty/eleventy-plugin-vue/issues/26) neither does it support Vue 3 so that's not possible for the moment
+In the future, I would love to instead move to using Vue 3 for the templates, however `eleventy-plugin-vue` does not [currently support using Vue files as templates](https://github.com/11ty/eleventy-plugin-vue/issues/5) neither does it support Vue 3 so that's not possible for the moment

 ### Performance and Bugs

-- {% footnoteref "spa-full-download", "I tried a few things regarding this and it worked but I couldn't figure out a way to do it cleanly, the current solution works just fine, it's just not optimal.
-For now, it's not needed however" %}Our SPA implementation download whole pages{% endfootnoteref %} instead of downloading a .json/.js file with just the content needed.
-This is especially annoying due to our HTML being fairly large due to Tailwind's classes
 - Add a loading spinner or something to indicate loading when the page transitions are too slow
 - Currently the page transition works nicely when going from normal page to wiki but not the reverse, what happens is {% footnoteref "side-transitions-wiki", "Frankly, this is a really minor issue and probably not worth spending too much time on" %}the side menus don't get affected by the transition and instead just disappear instantly once the loading is done{% endfootnoteref %}
 - Reduce dependencies as much as possible, some are used for convenience but can be removed easily. `concurrently` in particular needs to be removed as it's insanely big (almost as many files as eleventy itself!)